bet0x/transmla-converter/README.md

 # TransMLA: Multi-Head Latent Attention Converter

 This project implements the TransMLA approach described in the paper ["TransMLA: Multi-Head Latent Attention Is All You Need"](https://github.com/fxmeng/TransMLA) by Fanxu Meng, Zengwei Yao, and Muhan Zhang.
-This implementation is maintained by Alberto Ferrer at [https://github.com/bet0x/transmla-converter](https://github.com/bet0x/transmla-converter).

 The implementation provides tools to convert Group Query Attention (GQA) based models to Multi-Head Latent Attention (MLA) based models to enhance performance while maintaining the same KV cache size.

 ## Overview